IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    of their intended network configurations.
-For instance, within a node of a customer intent topology, the Link Termination Point (LTP) identifiers may explicitly reference their supporting Termination Points (TPs), which correspond to the SAPs exposed in the provider’s SAP model.
+For instance, within a node of a customer intent topology, the Link Termination Point (LTP) identifiers may explicitly reference their supporting Termination Points (TPs), which correspond to the SAPs exposed in the provider's SAP model.
 However, the specifics of this mechanism fall beyond the scope of this document.